 Learn more about Ithaca and Tompkins County at the Tompkins County Chamber of Commerce.

 Get away to Ithaca and Tompkins County.
+Whether you're visiting for a wedding in Ithaca, or a short trip with your family, there is something for everyone.
 The Ithaca community itself is centered around Downtown Ithaca and its pedestrian mall, the Ithaca Commons, but Ithaca and Tompkins County actually encompass several adjacent towns and villages.
 Each community has its own unique character and identity, and each offers visitors its own warm welcome.

 South and east of downtown, these two communities are known for their beautiful rolling hills and valleys.
 Some of the area's best hiking, mountain biking and XC skiing are here at Hammond Hill and Shindagin Hollow State Forests.